x1unix/gowin-eda-linux/README.md

 Out of the box, Gowin EDA doesn't work as it isn't packaged properly.

-This gist provides a set of fixes to make it work.
+This repo provides a set of fixes to make it work.

 **Disclaimer:** Most of research is done by OpenAI Codex.
 See [the research doc](CODEX_RESEARCH.md)